 The anonymized data collected from the survey will assist in the validation of key issues of concern and inform the direction of essential education and training to support the employee while also supporting the nature of work structures in place (e.g., work schedules, fit for duty policies, etc.).

-Furthermore, the survey data will provide baseline metrics that add to the understanding of how significant fatigue’s presence is at an employers site (including levels of acute fatigue vs chronic fatigue) compared to Saskatchewan and industry averages.
+Furthermore, the survey data will provide baseline metrics that add to the understanding of how significant fatigue’s presence is on average Saskatchewan worksites.

 These will provide guidance in the development or refinement of work/rest opportunities, as well as operational and health and safety policies and procedures to reduce fatigue-related risk.
 This includes adopting fatigue hazard identification and risk analysis procedures of existing work activities, understanding training requirements for managers and supervisors, and guidance on how to manage fatigue’s presence at the worksite, to ensure safe continuance of work and a safe commute home after work.

-The survey is being conducted by Solaris Fatigue Management, a recognized leader in Fatigue Management research and education.
+The survey was conducted by Solaris Fatigue Management, a recognized leader in Fatigue Management research and education.

 About the Research Team: